Tom Van Landuyt: Career

 In 1992, he starred as a leading actor in the film Ad Fundum, for which he also recorded four songs for the motion picture soundtrack, including a duet with the English female singer-songwriter Sam Brown.

 In 1995, he played his first Shakespeare at the KNS (Koninklijke Nederlandse Schouwburg, the Royal Theatre Company in Antwerp) and released his first solo album Pig Party (songwriter, performer, and producer).

 From 1997 till 2000 he was part of the NTG (Nedelands Toneel Gent, the Royal Theatre Company in Ghent), where he played leading roles in A Clockwork Orange, A Midsummer Night's Dream, Peter Pan, Spring Awakening, etc.

 In 2000 and 2001 he worked with the Belgian theatre director Ivo van Hove, in a production (Rent) of the Dutch theatrical producer Joop van den Ende in Amsterdam.

 In 2009, he wrote, performed, and produced a Dutch album called Man Zo Nu En Dan.
-That same year he produced and directed the music video "Blanke Maagd" and "Vrijheid".
+That same year he produced and directed the music videos "Blanke Maagd" and "Vrijheid".

 In 2013, he founded the theatre company Naastdeburen with his wife, Dutch actress Angela Schijf.

 In 2015 he produced his first play Kreutzersonate, Als het verlangen maar stopt, an adaptation of Leo Tolstoy's novella The Kruetzer Sonata.

 He works as a freelance actor at the theater company KVS Brussels and TG Broder.